nitrogendragon/SportsVR/README.md

 to get all the assets, download them from the following loacations, and install into game directory all assests used outside unity built in are listed below.

-Link to Video Demonstration: coming soon?
+Link to Video Demonstration: https://www.youtube.com/watch?v=Gl36p2IDAXw

 Resources Used: